-No incline to help direct water
+No incline to direct water to sink

 Its clever design allows you to choose whether your knives will dry vertically or horizontally in a knife slot with the blade safely facing down.
-The utensil holder is subdivided, allowing you to pre-organize your flatware and making it easier and faster to put it away later.
+The utensil holder is subdivided, allowing you to pre-organize your flatware, and making it easier and faster to put it away later.
 A built-in drainage tray can be positioned in multiple ways to best work with the countertop space you have.
 When you want to stash it away, the side-mounted glass and utensil holders detach, and the frame’s body folds flat for easy storage.